 The contribution made by women to ancient world studies in Australia and New Zealand has often been neglected.
 Few publications are devoted to their achievements.
 A notable exception is Ron Ridley’s Jessie Webb – A Memoir (Melbourne: University of Melbourne Press, 1994).
 Much of the history of these women has been lost.
-As part of its initial charter, AWAWS is committed to preserving the history of women in the discipline.
+As part of its initial charter, AWAWS is committed to preserving the history of women in the discipline of classics and ancient world studies.

 If you have any bibliography, photographs, letters, course outlines, articles, stories, or anecdotes, please contact socawaws [at] gmail.com.